Is San Antonio a Region with Low Rainfall Compared to the U.S. Average? - San Antonio - 1

 This is slightly less than or similar to the U.S. average rainfall (about 88cm or 34.5 inches), but due to regional characteristics, rain tends to come in short bursts.

-In summer, localized heavy rains or thunderstorms often occur with humid heat, while winter and spring are generally dry.
+In the summer, localized heavy rain and thunderstorms often occur along with humid heat, while winter and spring are generally dry.
 A comparison can be summarized as follows:

 Seattle: receives about 94cm annually, with frequent light rain